theosZA/7Wonders/README.md

 A _7 Wonders_ game implemented in the Godot game engine.
 It has been tested with Godot version 3.4.4.
 The Godot scripts are implemented in C#.
 While these scripts can be edited in the Godot editor, I suggest using VS Code (with the C# and Godot extensions) instead.

-⚠️ Currently the game does not support a human player.
-All seats are played by AI players.
-Press `SPACE` to advance the game turn by turn.
+Currently the game supports a single human player (and all other seats are played by AI players).

+⚠️ The human player can only make regular build actions through the GUI so this may result in a soft-lock if none of the cards in the human player's hand can be built.

 ## 7WondersConsoleGame